-- Free and openly available
+- It’s free and openly available.

 Ondato is an expert in photo and live video identity verification, which overlaps with data monitoring, screening, risk scoring, due diligence and case management.
 On paper, that’s everything you need to mitigate risk and improve KYC and AML compliance.

 How it works is rather impressive, as the whole onboarding process takes care of document verification, personal ID checks and, of course, PEP and sanctions check at the same time.
 Best of all, you can deploy Ondato seamlessly as your own portal thanks to their white label option.

 - Full KYC process for onboarding: Check IDs, verify documents, and get AML verification at the same time.

 - White label solution: Deploy Ondato without mentioning its brand name for a seamless onboarding process.

 - Opaque pricing: While you can get a free trial of Ondato, it’s unclear how much you’ll need to pay as an Enterprise.

 - Enterprise pricing requires speaking to the sales team, but there are also the Expansion plan, with $0.85 per verification at $570 licensing per month, and Growth, with $0.95 per verification at $259 per month.